 Another example of a very successful bilateral cooperation is the Indo-German Manager Training Programme supported by the German Government and implemented in close cooperation with German Development Agency GIZ, Indian Department for Investment and International Trade Promotion (DPIIT) as well as the Indian Industry Associations CII and FICCI.
 Over 750 Indian managers have so far taken a month long training in Germany on doing business with German companies.
 Application of gained knowledge received during this programme has helped these managers to give remarkable stimulus to their businesses.

-The GINSEP is is a non-monetary platform initiated by the German Startups Association and supported by the German Federal Ministry for Economic Affairs and Energy (BMWi) to strengthen and foster the German-Indian economic relations in the field of startups.
+The German Indian Startup Exchange Program (GINSEP) is a non-monetary platform initiated by the German Startups Association and supported by the German Federal Ministry for Economic Affairs and Climate…